HL7/smart-app-launch/input/pages/index.md

-This implementation guide describes foundational patterns based on OAuth 2.0 for client applications to authorize, authenticate, and integrate with FHIR-based data systems.
+This implementation guide describes a set of foundational patterns based on OAuth 2.0 for client applications to authorize, authenticate, and integrate with FHIR-based data systems.
+The patterns defined in this specification are introduced in the sections below.

 ### [Discovery of Server Capabilities and Configuration](conformance.html)